littlehorse-enterprises/littlehorse/README.md

 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

+### Environment Variables
+If running the app without Docker, you need to fill in the environment variables in the `.env` file inside `apps/web`.
+The `.env` file in the root folder is not being read by the app.

 ### Build

 To build all apps and packages, run the following command: